 - How do we help them do that with our content?

 External link building is not a tactic.
 It is a result, an earned benefit of having valuable content.
-If you set the right expectations and deliver something awesome, getting external links follows naturally.
+If you set the right expectations and deliver something extraordinary, getting external links follows naturally.

 Again, think of the town.
 You made a promise by disseminating the messages within your control.
 You set expectations through context.
 Now deliver on what you promised.

-Key questions we should take from this when considering how & when to build links:
+Key questions we should take from this when considering how and when to build links:

 - Is the content we’ve created good enough that we want to link to it from all over our site?

-- Have we created complementary content that provides depth and a great experience when visitors come to check out this individual page?
+- Have we created complementary content that provides depth and a great experience when visitors check out this individual page?